mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 The command opens a browser tab and you can navigate to your preferred folder for this new project.
 Create a new notebook `Python 3 (ipykernel)` notebook from the "New" dropdown.

 ??? tip "Beginners/Code novices"
-    If you followed the beginners steps in the the [installation guide](../user-guides/install.md), you should already be set, and you can continue below.
+    If you followed the beginners steps in the [installation guide](../user-guides/install.md), you should already be set, and you can continue below.

 Confirm that Vizro is installed by typing the following into a cell in the notebook and running it.